-We’re here to give you all of the information you need to get yourself ready to take on a new habit for this school year!
+We’re here to give you all of the information you need to get yourself ready to take on a new habit for this year!

-Do you want to change your transportation habits and make your daily trips by bike?
-You can opt for the classic city bike: a comfortable ride with wide handlebars.
-Don’t forget: the folding bicycle is very useful if you take the train regularly.
+You can go for the electric classic city bike: a comfortable ride with wide handlebars.
+The electric folding bicycle is also very useful if you take the train regularly.

 By the way, did you know that it is possible to transport your child and even your pet in complete safety?
 Cargo bikes are the solution!